Get-NetUser

 Bloodhound represents AD entities and relationships in the form of GUI

-bloodhound requires ne04j use suitable version v3 and v2 are incompatible to each other
+use suitable version v3 and v2 are incompatible to each other